Get insider access

 Custom Color

 The SDR color gamut is superb.
-It has perfect coverage of the commonly used sRGB color space, but it doesn't display a considerable amount of the Adobe RGB color space, which isn't ideal for professional publishing.
+It has perfect coverage of the commonly used sRGB color space, but it has more limited coverage of the Adobe RGB color space, which isn't ideal for professional publishing.

 6.9